alejolp/extmodem/README.md

 Windows Files
 -------------

-Windows 64-bit binaries can be found at: http://files.dakaraonline.org/extmodem/
+Windows 32-bit and 64-bit binaries can be found at: http://files.dakaraonline.org/extmodem/

 Usage
 -----